daemonskoo/fulptronjs2/COMMANDS.md

-# FulpTronJS
+# fulptronjs2
-A stinky DiscordJS bot
+A slightly less stinky discord.js bot.

 ## List of commands!!!
 The prefix is `fulp` so an example command would be `fulpPlaying` with no spaces like that.
 Also the commands are not case sensitive, so you could do something like `FUlpPiNG` if you're some weirdo